-Do Skunks Have Rabies?
+Do Pet Skunks Have Rabies?

 There are a lot of misconceptions about skunks and rabies.
-Although skunks are relatively common carriers of rabies in the wild in some areas, it is a myth that all skunks carry rabies - they need to be exposed to a rabid animal to become infected themselves.
+Although skunks are relatively common carriers of rabies in the wild in some areas, it is a myth that all skunks carry rabies (they need to be exposed to a rabid animal to become infected themselves).

-However, there is no approved rabies vaccine for skunks, so if a skunk bites someone and it is reported, authorities will inevitably require rabies testing on the skunk (i.e. the skunk will be killed).
+However, there is no approved rabies vaccine for skunks, so if a skunk bites someone and it is reported, authorities will inevitably require rabies testing on the skunk (i.e. the skunk will be euthanized).
 The same is true for many other species for which no accepted vaccine exists.
 Some veterinarians vaccinate skunks with an unapproved vaccine meant for ferrets, dogs, and cats but authorities will not recognize this vaccine as coverage against rabies and it is unknown whether or not it will protect your skunk from infection.

-Are Skunks Legal to Own?
+Are Skunks Legal to Own as Pets?